 Vindolanda is one of Europe's most important Roman archaeological sites.
 It is situated on the Stanegate Road, one mile south of Hadrian’s Wall and is managed and owned by The Vindolanda Charitable Trust.

-The site itself comprises at least 8 successive forts of which several were occupied before Hadrian’s Wall was built.
-Regiments from modern Belgium and Holland were garrisoned here.
-The visible stone fort dates to the early third century and the impressive remains include the fort walls, the headquarters building and the commander’s house.
-Extensive remains of the civil settlement lie just west of the fort with buildings lining a main street.
-Excavations take place on the site every year and attract hundreds of volunteers from all over the world.
+The site itself comprises nine forts built on top of each other.
+Soldiers from all over the Roman Empire, including Belgium, Germany and France were garrisoned here.
+The visible stone fort dates to the third century and the impressive remains include the fort walls, the headquarters building, the Commanding Officer’s house, granaries and barracks.
+Extensive remains of the extramural settlement lie just west of the fort with buildings lining a main street.
+These include houses, shops, a tavern and a bath house.